-- to play a central role in supporting economic reform, poverty-reduction and good governance;
+- to play a central role in supporting economic reform, poverty reduction and good governance;

-- to receive feedback on progress of reforms and to review and inform the on-going policy execution;
+- to receive feedback on the progress of reforms and to review and inform the on-going policy execution;

 - to implement special programs and projects critical to the success of reforms, supplementing legitimacy deficits, weak organizations or poor capacities of public institutions;